reshmabidikar/slate/source/includes/_catalog.md

 ### Retrieve a list of catalog versions

-Return a list of the effective dates for all available catalogs.
+Return a list of the effective dates for all available catalogs versions for this tenant.

 **HTTP Request**